momentohq/public-dev-docs/docs/leaderboard/index.md

 ---
 sidebar_position: 1
 sidebar_class_name: sidebar-item-overview
-sidebar_label: Momento Leaderboard
+sidebar_label: Momento Leaderboards
-title: Momento Leaderboard Documentation
+title: Momento Leaderboards Documentation
 description: Learn about Momento's purpose-built Leaderboard API
 pagination_next: null
 ---

-## What is Momento Leaderboard?
+## What is Momento Leaderboards?

-Momento Leaderboard is a purpose-built leaderboard that supports tens of millions of items and rapid ingestion/querying/updates.
+Momento Leaderboards is a purpose-built leaderboard that supports tens of millions of items and rapid ingestion/querying/updates.
 While many databases approximate leaderboards via general purpose data structures like sorted set or range queries, Momento Leaderboard is a first-class, full-fledged service that you can quickly and easily integrate with your application.

 :::info

-Momento Leaderboard is currently in beta, and leaderboard items will have a 7-day TTL by default.
+Leaderboard items will have a 7-day TTL by default.
 For  persistence (unlimited TTL), please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.

 :::

-## Getting Started with Momento Leaderboard
+## Getting Started with Momento Leaderboards

 ### Step 1: Create your Momento API key and cache